-Fixed assets as at 30 June 2023 amounted to EUR 1.4 billion (+0.7% compared to December 2022) and mainly consist of real estate for functional use.
-Other intangible assets are mainly represented by user licenses and software, while goodwill refers to assets with an indefinite useful life included in intangible assets, as detailed in part B of the Explanatory notes to the consolidated financial statements.
+Fixed assets as at 30 June 2024 amounted to EUR 1.4 billion (+1.1% compared to December 2023) and mainly consist of real estate for functional use.
+Other intangible assets are mainly represented by user licenses and software, while goodwill refers to assets with an indefinite useful life included in intangible assets, as detailed in part B of the consolidated explanatory notes.